Man accused of violently beating 10-year-old Montreal girl to undergo psychiatric evaluation

 Tanvir Singh, 21, has been charged with aggravated assault, two counts of assault with a weapon causing bodily harm and possession of a weapon for a dangerous purpose.

-He appeared in court Wednesday for a bail hearing where both the Crown and defence recommended the accused be evaluated.
+He appeared in court Wednesday for a bail hearing where both the Crown and defence recommended the accused be evaluated at the Philippe Pinel Institute.
 The accused's bail hearing was postoned to March 23.

 The victim's family, who cannot be identified in order to protect the girl's privacy under youth protection laws, said they do not want to ever see the suspect back on the streets.